JackEdTaylor/expra-wise25/lecture/general/CoC.md

 This could really be the end of that code of conduct, but some forms of harassment and negative behavior are fairly hard to identify at first.
 Please read carefully through the rest of the document to make sure you avoid them.
 There is also a section to know what to do and expect if you experience behavior that deviates from this code of conduct.

 Harassment includes, but _is not limited to_:
-⛔ Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
+⛔ Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion
 ⛔ Sexual images in public spaces
 ⛔ Deliberate intimidation, stalking, or following
 ⛔ Harassing photography or recording